 - 1. Set the parking brake firmly.

-- 2. Put an automatic transaxle shift lever in
+- 2. Put the shift lever in PARK (P).

-- PARK (P), or shift a manual transaxle to

-- FIRST (1) or REVERSE (R).

 - 3. Turn off the engine.

-To be even more certain the vehicle won't move, you can put blocks at the front and rear of the tire farthest away from the one being changed.
+To be even more certain the vehicle won't move. you can put blocks at the front and rear of the tire farthest away from the one being changed.
 That would be the tire on the other side of the vehicle, at the opposite end.